 How Children’s Books Can Help Us Talk about Difficult Situations

-Although the event that inspired the search for these books was something very specific — a shooting we heard about in the news — what I realized was what we actually needed was books that helped children connect with adult caregivers in a safe way after a trauma, any kind of trauma.
+Although the event that inspired the search for these books was something very specific — a shooting we heard about in the news — I realized what we actually needed were books that helped children connect with adult caregivers in a safe way after a trauma, any kind of trauma.

 Many thoughts and questions helped to pull this curation together in the following days.
 And what I found was that I wasn’t really just facing one specific tragedy; I was facing the impact of any trauma on a child and his or her community and family, specifically violence.